The Innocence Mission: 1999 - present

-The band's post-major label recordings have captured a more streamlined and simplified sound, a more straightforward pop/folk sound without multiple layers of sound.
-This began with 1999's Birds of My Neighborhood.
-When drummer Steve Brown left, Karen Peris (guitars, piano, pump organ, accordion, voice), Don Peris (guitars, drums, voice) and Mike Bitts (upright bass) forged ahead with an orchestral and sometimes cinematic folk-pop sound.
+The band's post-major label recordings have captured a more straightforward pop/folk sound, starting with 1999's Birds of My Neighborhood.
 The album was followed by the release of The Lakes of Canada EP, which contains a remix of "Snow" by Icelandic electronic group GusGus, the band's only remix thus far.

 The 2000 release, Christ Is My Hope, featuring folk songs and hymns that had inspired them over the years, was independently distributed by their own label, LAMP, with all proceeds from sales of the record being donated to hunger relief charities.
 An exclusive one-album deal signed with independent label WhatAreRecords? saw Small Planes following a year later.

 Their first album on Badman Records in the US and Agenda in Europe, Befriended, was released in 2003 and was followed a year later by a collection of lullabies, standards, traditional and classical songs called Now the Day Is Over.
 Recorded over two weeks in August 2004, the album contained their well-known cover of Henry Mancini's "Moon River".
 Badman Records acquired license to re-master and re-issue the then-out-of-print Birds of My Neighborhood album in 2006.
 The label re-issued Now the Day is Over in 2022 with new artwork.

 We Walked in Song was released in 2007 and included the song "Brotherhood of Man", which appeared in two acclaimed films: the documentary The Human Experience and the short film Weathered, starring Tony Hale and Nicole Parker, which also featured a new version of the song "Our Harry".
 Also on this album are "Happy Birthday" and closing song "Over the Moon", both of which are featured in the Julia Roberts film Fireflies in the Garden.

 On June 6, 2008, "Bright as Yellow" was played as the official NASA wake-up call for the crew of Space Shuttle mission STS-124 on flight day 7.

 Street Map was released in December 2008 and was the second record to be distributed independently on their own LAMP label, while their eighth studio album, My Room in the Trees, was released on July 13, 2010.
 Their ninth studio album, Hello I Feel the Same, was released on October 17, 2015, followed by Sun on the Square in 2018.
 See You Tomorrow was released on January 17, 2020 and Geranium Lake was released on October 24.
 2022.
 Their next studio album, Midwinter Swimmers, was released on November 29, 2024, (Therese Records / Bella Union) following the singles "This Thread Is a Green Street" (Sept.
 4, 2024) and Midwinter Swimmers (October 16, 2024).